What to Expect, and Why to Expect It - Understanding and Supporting Your Child's Mightier Journey

 Signs of Progress

 At this point, your child is building awareness and learning how Mightier works.
 It is unlikely that they will be able to intentionally translate cool down strategies into real life, or that you will see much change in their behaviors or emotional response to stressors outside of game play.
 This is expected.
 Developing a new skill takes time and practice.
-As long as your child is playing at least 45 minutes a week, they're on the path toward developing automaticity.
+As long as your child is in a routine of playing at least 3 times a week, they're on the path toward developing automaticity.
 Here are in-game signs of their progress that show they're learning and on the right track:

 - They understand that the gizmo reflects their heart rate rising and lowering

-- They're experimenting with different ways to get their heart rate up and down (even if they don’t get it right at first)
+- They're experimenting with different calming strategies to get their heart rate up and down (even if they don’t get it right at first)

 We've found that the families who feel most successful with Mightier are those who incorporate it into their family's life in a way that feels appropriate for them.
 Here are some things to think about in helping your child be as successful as possible with Mightier.

 - Supporting play - This early stage of play should be fun, and many children need to feel ownership over this part of the process.
-Be curious about your child is doing during play, and show your excitement for their accomplishments if they will let you.
+Be curious about what your child is doing during play, and show your excitement for their accomplishments if they will let you.
 Have them teach you how Mightier works and let them be the expert.
 Overall, don’t worry too much.
 Their brain, body, and self-esteem need this part of the process.
+Check out this video on things to consider as you figure out the best way to support your child's Mightier journey

-- Creating space and routine - We recommend that kids play Mightier for at least 45 minutes a week.
+- Structuring Mightier Time - We recommend that kids play Mightier at least 3 times each week.
 This is sometimes easier said than done, so here are a few strategies other families have found helpful in making sure there's time for Mightier each week:

 - Build Mightier into a routine so it's easy to remember